When should you see a Relationship Counsellor?

 How long are Relationship Counselling sessions?

 A Relationship Counselling session in Auckland, (in-person) is a minimum 1.5 hour session.
 Longer sessions are often necessary to go deeper and resolve problems faster.
 Relationship counselling in-person retreats in Auckland can help you to fast-track therapy.
-It is 4 hours of therapy over one day.
+It is 3.5-4 hours of therapy over one day and can be book using the following link Auckland Relationship in-person Retreat.
 Other couples prefer to spread therapy out over a number of weeks.

 If your issues have been on-going for a number of years, or there has been a betrayal of trust, or there is trauma, then expect to do more sessions.
 However, you should expect to learn more about yourself, your partner or your relationship dynamic in each session.